TheOfficialPeter/RobloxDatastoreViewer/README.md

 To use the application, you'll need:
 1. Your Roblox username
+2. A public place with a datastore linked to it.
-2. A valid Roblox API key with datastore permissions
+3. A valid Roblox API key with datastore permissions

 ## Usage